Digging Deeper

 Resource Hooks

-On your resource, you are able to listen to every lifecycle events.
-This happens in every part of the API even on relations.
+On your resource, you can listen to model lifecycle events.
+These hooks fire for every part of the API, including nested relation operations.

 class UserResource extends Resource